Overview

 All accredited data recipients must maintain records of Consumer Data Right data.
 The records must include:

-• withdrawals of consents by consumers
+• amendments to or withdrawals of consents by consumers

 • notifications of withdrawals of authorisations received from data holders

-• Consumer Data Right complaint data
+• Consumer Data Right complaint data and CDR consumer complaints

 • what data has been collected